agritheory/cloud_storage/docs/development.md

 8. Make sure to configure your S3 instance to access your files.
 You can do this by setting the permissions defined in the [configuration guide](configuration.md).

-9. Once everything is setup, launch your bench
+9. Once everything is set up, launch your bench.
 ```shell
 bench start
 ```